LeonAirRC/Jeti-Lua-Apps/README.md

 # Disclaimer
 Never use a Lua app to control a critical function of a model!\
 These apps are tested with no other apps active.
 Interference with other apps cannot be precluded.
-Lua apps can be killed by the transmitter if cpu or memory usage exceeds the limits.
-As state by the license, the author is in no way liable for any damages that are related to using the apps listed in this repository.
+Lua apps can be killed by the transmitter if cpu or memory usage exceeds the limits.\
+As stated in the license text, the author is in no way liable for any damages that are related to using the apps listed in this repository.